hubmapconsortium/hra-previews/markdown/pilot1.md

 This so-called ASCT+B Reporter Comparison visualization was designed for different stakeholders:

 1. Researchers interested to compare their experimental data with existing ASCT+B master tables to confirm existing AS/CT/B and identify novel contributions.
-2. Atlas designers interested to understand and improve quality and coverage of the Human Reference Atlas, [see](https://www.nature.com/articles/s41556-021-00788-6).
+2. Atlas designers interested to understand and improve quality and coverage of the [Human Reference Atlas](https://www.nature.com/articles/s41556-021-00788-6).
 3. Editors/Reviewers interested to understand what AS, CT, B a new atlas publication adds.
 4. Funders/other decision makers that want to know what old/new AS, CT, B a proposed experiment adds.

 The visualization uses the [ASCT+B Reporter](https://hubmapconsortium.github.io/ccf-asct-reporter) to compare an ASCT+B table that documents all AS, CT, B used in a paper (or proposed experiment) to the most recent ASCT+B Master table.

 Specifically, we compare GE Skin data to the skin ASCT+B table, the interactive visualization is below.
-Videos on ASCT+B Reporter usage and code [documentation](https://hubmapconsortium.github.io/ccf-asct-reporter/).

 ### Atlas Details

 The Human Reference Atlas (HRA) aims to map all of the cells of the human body to advance biomedical research and clinical practice.
 Please see [Perspective paper](https://www.nature.com/articles/s41556-021-00788-6) that presents collaborative work by members of 17 international consortia on two essential and interlinked parts of the HRA:
-1. Three-dimensional representations of anatomy that are linked to tables
+1. Three-dimensional representations of anatomy that are linked to tables.
 2. Tables that name and interlink major anatomical structures, cell types, plus biomarkers (ASCT+B).
 The paper also discusses four examples that demonstrate the practical utility of the HRA.

 ### Experimental Data Details